alessio-pio-zito7-data-analyst/SaaS-Product-Performance-Analysis/README.md

 The objective was not only to build a dashboard, but to follow a structured BI process that transforms raw data into actionable business insights.

-Thank you for reviewing this project
+Thank you for reviewing this project.

 ---